Thomas Medwin: India

-Although he had no military training, Medwin was gazetted as a cornet in June 1812, joining his regiment at Cawnpore in Uttar Pradesh in northern India shortly thereafter.
-Cawnpore, far removed from the scene of the Gurkha or Nepal War of 1814–16, in which Medwin's regiment did not participate, was amongst the largest military stations in India, with an organised social life and stores stocked with European goods.
+Medwin was gazetted as a cornet in June 1812, progressing to the rank of lieutenant in the 24th Dragoon guards in 1813.
+His regiment was stationed at Cawnpore in Uttar Pradesh in northern India, one of the largest military stations in India, with an organised social life and stores stocked with European goods.

 The heat was stultifying and few duties were required of an officer.
 Judging from Medwin's description, he spent many enthusiastic hours hunting wildlife.
-He saw action rarely, but was present at the siege of Hathras in 1817 and involved in advances against the Pindaris on the banks of the river Sindh in December 1817.
-He witnessed at least one incident of sati, the ritual burning of a widow, on the Narmuda river in 1818.
-He enthusiastically toured the classical Hindu temples of Gaur, Palibothra, Jagannath and Karla, and the Elephanta and Ellora Caves.
-Medwin may have had an affair with a Hindu woman that ended badly, but through whom he was introduced to the doctrines of Rammohan Roy.
+He saw action at the siege of Hathras in 1817 and was involved in advances against the Pindaris on the banks of the river Sindh in December 1817.
+Medwin spent five years in India that included an intense affair with a Hindu woman that ended badly but through whom he was introduced to the doctrines of Raja Ram Mohan Roy.
+He also witnessed an incident of sati, the ritual burning of a widow, on the Narmuda river in 1818. and enthusiastically toured the classical Hindu temples of Gaur, Palibothra, Jagannath and Karla and the Elephanta and Ellora Caves.

 Medwin's regiment was disbanded at the end of 1818 and Medwin went on half-pay, attached to a regiment of the Life Guards until 1831, when he sold his commission.
 He was by this time known as Captain Medwin, although there is no evidence that he was ever promoted beyond the rank of lieutenant.

-Whilst waiting in Bombay for a berth back to England in October 1818, he rediscovered on a bookstall the poetry of his cousin Shelley, in a copy of The Revolt of Islam.
-Shelley was to provide the central experience and focal point of his literary life.
-Recalling the incident under his persona Julian in The Angler in Wales in 1834, he was "astonished at the greatness of (Shelley's) genius" and declared that "the amiable philosophy and self-sacrifice inculcated by that divine poem, worked a strange reformation in my mind."
+In October 1818 whilst waiting in Bombay for a berth back to England, he browsed a bookstall finding a copy of The Revolt of Islam by his cousin Shelley.
+Recalling the incident under his persona Julian in The Angler in Wales in 1834, he was “astonished at the greatness of (Shelley's) genius” and declared, “that the amiable philosophy and self-sacrifice inculcated by that divine poem, worked a strange reformation in my mind.”
 Medwin's sobriquet Julian is likely to have been a reference to Shelley's Julian and Maddalo, a poem in which Julian has characteristics of Shelley.
+Shelley was to provide the central experience and focal point of his future literary life.